felixsvensson123/Nissan/README.md

 # N-chat
-Create a social application for messaging friends.
+Create a social application end to end encrypted chat for friends, you can chat publicly or in an encrypted private chat.